onsdagens/veryl_csr/README.md

 }
 ```

-For the implemantion, `src/csr.veryl` provides a general abstraction for CSRs:
+For the implementation, `src/csr.veryl` provides a general abstraction for CSRs:

 ```sv
 module Csr #(